 The Anemone Shrimp or as many people like to call it, the Sexy Shrimp is an awesome little critter, considered by many to be the most charismatic shrimp you could introduce to your aquarium and community.

-Common names the Sexy Anemone Shrimp has acquired over the years are Sexy Shrimp, Anemone Sexy Shrimp, Squat Shrimp, and Thor amboinensis.
+Common names the Sexy Anemone Shrimp has acquired over the years are Sexy Shrimp, Anemone Sexy Shrimp, Squat Shrimp, and their scientific name, Thor amboinensis.
 This interesting invertebrate originates from the Indo-Pacific Ocean, located within Indonesia.

 This Shrimp is not only unique in personality and behavior, but they have an incredibly unusual pattern and coloration.
 They are predominantly a red/orange, almost ginger color, with an abundance of pear-like spots dotted around their bodies.

 General Information and Tank Requirements

 Sexy Shrimp adopted this somewhat amusing nickname thanks to their unusual movement, almost walking in a "sexy" strut, swaying their abdomen in an extremely unusual and un-shrimp way which provides any onlooker with pure entertainment!